harjumayan/bank_system/README.md

-Bank System
+# Bank System

-This is a simple Java project that simulates a small banking system.
+This is a simple Java project that simulates a small **banking system**.

-Features
+## Features

-Create and manage bank accounts
+- Create and manage bank accounts

-Card transactions: deposit, withdraw, transfer, block card
+- Card transactions: deposit, withdraw, transfer, block card

-Bank account transactions
+- Bank account transactions

-Schedule and manage bank appointments
+- Schedule and manage bank appointments

-How it works
+## How it works

-Models → Classes like Account, CardAccount, Appointment
+- **Models** → Classes like `Account`, `CardAccount`, `Appointment`

-Transactions → Classes like CardTransaction, BankAccountTransaction
+- **Transactions** → Classes like `CardTransaction`, `BankAccountTransaction`

-AppointmentManager → Handles customer appointment scheduling and ordering
+- **AppointmentManager** → Handles customer appointment scheduling and ordering

-Example
+## Example

-Deposit or withdraw money from accounts
+- Deposit or withdraw money from accounts

-Transfer money between accounts
+- Transfer money between accounts

-Block/unblock a card
+- Block/unblock a card

-Schedule and view appointments by priority
+- Schedule and view appointments by priority

-How to run
+## How to run

-Clone this repository
+1. Clone this repository

-Compile Java files
+2. Compile Java files

-Run your Main class
+3. Run your `Main` class